kcenon/go_container_system/README.md

 - **Fluent Builder API**: ContainerBuilder pattern for readable container construction
   - Chainable methods for source, target, type, and values
   - Optional thread-safe mode
+- **Dependency Injection Support**: Standard interfaces and providers for DI frameworks
+  - ContainerFactory interface for easy mocking and testing
+  - Google Wire provider set for automatic wiring
+  - Compatible with Uber Dig and other DI containers

 ## Installation